UMP 75x25 [M10x3] GW F200 GOLD DUAL / N42 - search holder

 bulk discounts:

-Call us tel: +48 22 499 98 98 or contact us via form on the contact page.
-You can check the lifting capacity as well as the shape of neodymium magnets in our magnetic calculator magnetic mass calculator
+Call us tel: +48 22 499 98 98 or contact us via contact form on the contact page.
+You can check the lifting capacity and the shape of neodymium magnet in our magnetic mass calculator magnetic mass calculator

 Orders placed by 2:00 PM will be shipped on the same business day.